HL7/fhir-ipa/input/pagecontent/fetching.md

 Notes:
-* A user may grant access to their own record, or to another patient’s record (e.g., a family member or other patient for whom the user is an authorized representative).
+* A user may grant access to their or another patient's record (e.g., a family member or other patient for whom the user is an authorized representative).
-* Correctly identifying the patient is a significant challenge - and [safety issue](security.html#patient-safety), and the application should never take a correct match for granted.
-This is an especially important check if the client application is [synchronizing its own copy of the patient record](synchronization.html).
+* Identifying the patient is a significant challenge - and [safety issue](security.html#patient-safety), and the application should never take a correct match for granted.
+This step is an essential check if the client application is [synchronizing its own copy of the patient record](synchronization.html).
-* Jurisdictions may have applicable law or regulation about displaying / checking this information in the application.
+* Jurisdictions may have applicable laws or regulations about displaying/checking this information in the application.

 ### Fetching Patient Records

-Once the patient identity is confirmed, the application can access the patient record by searching on a set of different resources, using this pattern:
+Once the patient's identity is confirmed, the application can access the patient record by searching on a set of different resources, using this pattern:

     GET [url]/Condition?[params]